-FIRING THE RIFLE
+FIRING THE FIREARM

-WARNING: BEFORE AIMING AND FIRING YOUR RIFLE BE SURE IT IS SAFE TO DO SO.
+WARNING: BEFORE AIMING AND FIRING YOUR FIREARM BE SURE IT IS SAFE TO DO SO.
 KNOW WHERE YOUR BULLET WILL BE STOPPED.

-When the rifle is loaded and you intend to fire, aim at your target, move the safety to the off position and pull the trigger.
-Expect the gun to fire loudly and recoil.
-Do not drop the rifle.
-The M1A will automatically chamber a live round from the magazine after each shot until the magazine is empty.
-When through firing put the safety "ON" and unload the gun.
+When the firearm is loaded and you intend to fire, aim at your target, move the safety to the off position and pull the trigger.
+Expect the firearm to fire loudly and recoil.
+Do not drop the firearm.
+The M1A[TM] will automatically chamber a live round from the magazine after each shot until the magazine is empty.
+When through firing put the safety "ON" and unload the firearm.
 Always keep the muzzle pointed in a safe direction.

-A rifle may be fired from various positions.
-[See illustrations at the back of the manual.]
-If you are unfamiliar with shooting a rifle you should get instructions from a competent instructor before attempting to fire your rifle.
-This manual does not attempt to provide instruction on marksmanship, hunting, self defense or the many other uses of a rifle.
-Each firearm discipline requires training and practice from a competent instructor.
-Do not attempt to use any high power rifle such as an M1A for home or neighborhood defense without prior training and consideration of other options.
+A firearm may be fired from various positions.
+[See illustrations on page 33 of the manual.]
+If you are unfamiliar with shooting a firearm you should get instructions from a competent instructor before attempting to fire your firearm.

+This manual does not attempt to provide instruction on marksmanship, hunting, self defense or the many other uses of a firearm.
+Each firearm discipline requires training and practice from a certified instructor.
+Do not attempt to use any high power firearm such as an M1A[TM] for home or neighborhood defense without prior training and consideration of other options.